 Getting back to those safety features, of which there’s quite a lot.
 For decades now Volvo have pioneered the way in improving safety and the V40 is a rolling showcase of that.
 It is the first car to come equipped with a pedestrian airbag system.
 This deploys a U-shaped airbag from the bonnet and up around the windscreen if the car happens to strike a pedestrian.

+You might need compensation for a fall injury sometime in life, but here, not an accident claim.
 Inside the car are dual stage driver & passenger airbags as well as knee airbags from the driver, dual chamber side impact airbags and ‘inflatable curtains’ meaning that should you be unfortunate to have an accident you are essentially going to have it in an inflatable zorb meaning there’s a very high chance that you’ll be ok.
+You can contact the McAllen car injury law firm in case of heavy injuries.
 In addition to this there are a number of very trick electronic aids that include a blind spot system that alerts the driver to any vehicles driving in his/her blindspot, an automatic high beam headlight adjustment, there’s even a warning if the car thinks that you are approaching the traffic in front at too high a speed.
 Cruise control is complemented by a lane keeping aid which will adjust the steering if it detects that you are drifting out of your lane while the City Safety system acts to prevent collisions at up to 50km/h.
+If you are arrested for drunk driving in Fairfax, then it is best for you to contact attorneys for the same!

 “should you be unfortunate to have an accident you are essentially going to have it in an inflatable zorb”